Enjoy experience UDON making in Osaka with your kids or friends!

 The ingredients of udon are simple: flour, salt, and water.

 Making udon is simple too: mix the ingredients, step on the dough (!), spread, and cut.
-That is the all of udon making, and you are fun through the lesson.
+That’s all there is to udon making — and you’ll have fun throughout the whole lesson.

 You will have a good time whether with kids, with friends, or alone.

-You make udon noodle for 4 servings per one group.
-Of course, you can eat your udon right then there cooking by yourself in KAMA-AGE style!
+You make udon noodle for 2 or 4 servings per one group.
+Of course, You can eat your udon right here, cooked in KAMA-AGE style (noodles served straight from the boiling pot)!

 The instructor is not so good at English, but we believe you will enjoy the class.
 It’s a lot of fun!